nctung4/Customer_Segmentation/README.md

 The focus of this project is on cluster analysis, and classification modeling on a customer database.

+### Project Summary
+* Used the k-Means algorithm on the cleaned dataset for creating the clusters.
+* Decided the optimal number of clusters with the elbow method and silhouette scores.
+* Optimized several classification models with grid search.
+(KNN, SVC, Decision Tree, Random Forest, XGBoost, Logistic Regression etc.)
+* I applied a voting classifier ensemble technique, to have the most accurate result.

 ### Dataset
 This dataset was published on kaggle, available [here](https://www.kaggle.com/arjunbhasin2013/ccdata).